 "Right away, Ryuuzaki."

-A/N: Oki, here's the promised explanation, in case I've lost you already.
+A/N: Oki, here's the promised explanation of canon changes, in case I've lost you already.

-First of all, the account that Light and Misa give of how they met is true.
-In this story, there is no second notebook or second Kira.
-My plot just wouldn't work well with Rem, she kept threatening to kill me when I tried.
-So Misa really is just an obsessive, infatuated girl who thinks she's in love with Light when he's not really interested.
-Secondly, Soichiro never has that minor heart attack in this story, simply because I needed to use the cafe scene right before that happens as part of the intro, and that whole thing would just screw with the story's focus – hell, this "intro" chapter is long enough as is – hence Soichiro having to confirm L's identity when they go to headquarters.
+First of all, the account that Light and Misa give of how they met... isn't necessarily a lie, so don't be too quick to dismiss that tidbit as you're trying to piece the clues together later. ;) Secondly, Soichiro never has that minor heart attack in this story, simply because I needed to use the cafe scene right before that happens as part of the intro, and that whole thing would just screw with the story's focus – hell, this "intro" chapter is long enough as is – hence Soichiro having to confirm L's identity when they go to headquarters.
 Thirdly, I'll play with the Scooby-Doo characters as much as I want, because neither their families or histories have ever really been explained (with the exception of a random uncle showing up or something), so who's to say one of them can't be an orphan?

 Sigh.
 I'm taking this alleged crack way too seriously.